-STATE ON TRADE.-The market, yesterday, was 40-inch shirtings had subsided; and goods and yars of all descriptions were excedingly difficult to sell, oven at declining prices.
-In consequence of this very discouraging state of the market, many of the spinners and manufacturers are talking of sheri time, and several isolated firms, in different parts of the country, have already adopted it.
-Hitherto, however, no general agreement for that purpose has been made, except at Stockport.-Manchester Guar dian, of Wednesday.
-LIVERPOOL CATTLE MARKET, MONDAY, APRIL 19.
-The supply of Beasts at market to-day, with regard to number, has been very limited, but the quality of the average was very good.
-The number of Sheep though scarce, was somewhat larger than that of last week, and were principally Scotch, of tolerably good quality.
-There was a full attendance of buyer and dealers, and stock of both descriptions in fair request.
-Some very good Beef was sold as high as 71d., good fair Beef 7d. varying from that down w (From the Tyne Mercury of Tuesday.)
+STATE ON TRADE.-The market, yesterday, was if possible, worse than those of the three preceding Tuesdays; the demand which existed last week for 40 inch shirtings had subsided; and goods and yarn even at declining prices.
+In consequence of this very discouraging state of the market, many of the spinners and manufacturers are talking of short time, and several isolated firms, in different parts of the country, have already adopted it.
+Hitherto, however, no general agreement for that purpose has been made, except at Stockport.-Manchester Guardian, of Wednesday.

-Just after we went to press yesterday afternoon quoted at 8d., varying from that down to 7d. per lk.
+LIVERPOOL CATTLE MARKET, MONDAY, APRIL 19 last week, and were principally Scotch, of tolerably good quality.
+There was a full attendance of buyers and dealer, and tock of both descriptions in fair request.
+Some very good Beef was sold as high as 71d., good fair Beef 7d. varying from that down to 6d., but those at the latter price were of a very ordinary description.
+Wether Mutton may be quoted at 8d., varying from that down to 7d. per lb.